Updated: Sep 11, 2022

-Increase Working Capital and Improve Cash Flow To increase your working capital in your business and improve your cash flow, you need to have a good handle on your financials.
-Cash is "King", so it is important to be able to manage correctly the financials outlined below with relationship to your business.
+When wanting to increase your working capital and improve your cash flow, you need to have a good handle on your financials.
+Cash is "King," so it is essential to correctly manage the financials outlined below in relationship to your business.

 Collect as early as possible.
-Unfortunately, in some industries, this is not possible, such as construction.
+Unfortunately, this is not possible in some industries, such as construction.
 This is an industry where they do not get paid until the supplier is paid.

 Do not purchase more inventory than you need.
-It may increase your assets, but reduces your cash flow with an outlay of cash.
+It may increase your assets but reduces your cash flow with an outlay of cash.

-Another measure you want to look at is in determining the Revenue per Employee which is: Revenue / Number of Employees
+Another measure you want to look at is in determining the Revenue per Employee which is: Revenue / Number of Employees.

-Asset Turnover Ratio can often be used as an indicator of the efficiency with which a company is deploying its assets in generating revenue.
+The Asset Turnover Ratio can often be used as an indicator of the efficiency with which a company is deploying its assets in generating revenue.
 Asset Turnover = Revenues / Total Assets

-Code Your Transactions Properly Most business owners do not consider how their transactions are coded in their financial system, such as QuickBooks.
-This is where paying for an experienced bookkeeper and involving your accountant in your business can save you money in the long run.
+Many business owners do not think about how their transactions are coded in their financial system.
+This is why paying for an experienced bookkeeper and involving your accountant in your business can save you money in the long run.
 Here are some tips to keep in mind to keep more money in your pocket instead of CRA.

 Do not expense assets, as this will cause an issue with CRA as there is a Capital Cost Allowance for large purchases.
 Capital assets are Balance Sheet items, and expenses are Income Statement items.
 If you are expensing assets, you are overstating your expenses and understating your assets.

-Most businesses and business owners that in trouble with CRA, for the most part, is usually due to non-payment of HST (or PST/GST equivalent) or Payroll Taxes, as these taxes are paid on a monthly basis.
+Most businesses and business owners that are in trouble with CRAis usually due to non-payment of HST (or PST/GST equivalent) or Payroll Taxes.
+These are owed every month.
 For these taxes, you are acting as an agent of the government, and the cash you collect belongs to CRA.
 Here are some points to keep in mind moving forward: